 Conditions To Get Your Phone Unlock Through ADM

 If you want to unlock your Android device through the Android device manager, you need to follow a few sets of conditions.
 So, let’s take a look at some of it in this section.

 - First of all, ADM must be enabled on your device before it has been lost or stolen.

 - The GPS location of your device must be switched on, to track your device.

 - The device that is being used for ADM must be connected with a proper Internet or Wi-fi.
 It is particularly needed to log in to your Google account.

 - Lastly, ADM is not compatible with every version of Android.
 To date, it is only accessible to devices having Android version 4.4 and above.

-Here above we have mentioned few conditions that will help you with Android device manager unlock your device.
+Here above we have mentioned a few conditions that will help you with Android device manager unlock your device.
 So, make sure all these are fulfilled by your phone.